amitxv/PC-Tuning/docs/post-install.md

 ## Cleanup

-- Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove any unwanted programs such as game launchers.
+- Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove any unwanted programs from launching at startup.
 Remove all obsolete entries with a yellow label and run with ``C:\bin\NSudo.exe`` if you encounter any permission errors

 - Some locations you may want to review for leftover bloatware and unwanted shortcuts